ararslan/Shoco.jl/README.md

 "what's happening"
 ```

-The shoco C library does not work on Windows, which means that this package has the same restriction.
+The Shoco C library does not work on Windows due to lack of C99 support, which means that this package has the same restriction.